 For any new student to the Madison Metropolitan School District (MMSD), online enrollment must be completed at www.mmsd.org/enroll and the online enrollment print-out should be taken to the home attendance area school to complete enrollment.
 Parents/guardians may look up their home attendance area school at https://webapp1.madison.k12.wi.us/webapp1/find_your_school/

-4K and 5K Registration will be held in March 5th of 2018 from 2 pm to 6 pm at all MMSD Elementary Schools.
+4K and 5K Registration will open online on February 24 and will be held at all MMSD Elementary Schools on March 2.
 If you were unable to attend that day, you may still start the enrollment process by visiting www.mmsd.org/enroll.
 Print these forms and take them to the home attendance school to complete enrollment.